ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `unrecognizedTask`.

-Otherwise, the helper continues with preparation for a report share by combining the leader's input message in `AggregateContinueReq` and its current preparation state (`prep_state`).
+Otherwise, the helper continues with preparation for a report share by combining the leader's input message in `AggregationJob` and its current preparation state (`prep_state`).
 This step yields one of three outputs:

 1. An error, in which case the input report share is marked as invalid.
 1. An output share, in which case the helper stores the output share for future